Minnesota Fox Rescue Group Gets National Attention After Viral Video

 “We don’t want people to get the misconception that they are just laughing, funny dogs because that’s not the case at all,” Frankamp said.
 “We try to make sure we are honest with people and not glorifying them as adorable pets that are perfect because they definitely aren’t.”

-To find out more about the SaveAFox organization, click here.MORE NEWS: 'It's Everything Everyone Fears': First Minnesota Firefighter Dies From COVID-19
+To find out more about the SaveAFox organization, click here.MORE NEWS: Moorhead Police: 4 Adults, 3 Children Found Dead Inside Home

 More On WCCO.com: